binkley/homebrewery-files/witch.md

 ##### 🛡️ Ally Buffs & Wards

-_Did that snake really bite you unprovoked &mdash; sure you weren't poking at it with a stick?_
+_Did that snake really bite you unprovoked&mdash;sure you weren't poking at it with a stick?_

 - **Borrowed Knowledge** <br>
   Witches and their odd knacks surprise others, and a Witch doesn&rsquo;t tell.